ejennings95/CV/README.md

 This comes down to being well organised and in control of your time.

 With one  week before my  first big event at Infopro Digital there was 12 K to secure from clients.
-I had spent time cultivating leads and speaking to my prospects and subsequently knew how would still be sold.
+I had spent time cultivating leads and speaking to my prospects and subsequently knew how much would still be sold.
 This calm approach under pressure meant we hit target without panic.

 #### Analytical thinker